-(b) on such form as the Minister approves.
+(b) on such form as the Commissioner approves.

-(3) If, on an application made under subregulation (1), the Minister is satisfied that the employee is an employee of the kind described in that subregulation, the Minister may register the employee.
+(3) If, on an application made under subregulation (1), the Commissioner is satisfied that the employee is an employee of the kind described in that subregulation, the Commissioner may register the employee.

 [Regulation 11 amended in Gazette 16 Aug 1996 p.
-4050.]
+4050; 5 Nov 2010 p.
+5569.]

 12. Special leave for registered employees